Easter eggs

 The tradition of eating and decorating eggs for Easter is known throughout Europe.
 During Lent (the time just before Easter) people were not allowed to eat eggs, and when Lent ended on Easter Day, it was celebrated by, among other things, eating eggs - preferably many more than you were used to.

-As is often the case with old traditions from peasant society, there was also a more down-to-earth reason why eggs were a favorite food for Easter.
+As is often the case with old traditions from peasant society, there was also a more down-to-earth reason why eggs were a favourite food for Easter.
 Throughout winter, the hens laid very few or often no eggs at all.
 Egg laying is dependent on light, of which there was not much during a Danish winter without electricity.

 Spring thus meant a new egg production after a long winter without fresh eggs.